fletchel/DL2-CALM/blogpost.md

   if confidence > threshold:
     output the next token based on probs                                  # use top_k_indices to align K-dimensional logits with the expected output size
 ```
+Pseudocode 1.
+Comparison between the logic of original softmax response and our variant supplemented with top-k token propagation.

 Although matrix-vector multiplication involving a full weight matrix of the final MLP has a time complexity $O(D \times V)$, it should be remembered that this operation can be efficiently parallelised on GPUs; thus, the actual contribution of this operation to the confidence estimation process is likely smaller than it could be expected looking at the time complexity.
 Beyond a certain point, further decrease in the matrix size may not even lead to efficiency improvements as the multiplication will not be utilising all of the compute units of the GPU.
 However, other operations within **softmax response** method, such as softmax calculation and finding 2 highest probabilities, also depend on the vocabulary size and will benefit from smaller number of logits to consider.